 Representing one of the world’s leading producers of fertilisers against its former joint venture partners in court proceedings in the commercial court of an EU country in relation to breach of contract and commercial fraud.
 Matter value: $47.6 m+ (2017-present)

-Representing the Russian Federation in several interstate disputes before international courts, including:
+Represented the Russian Federation in several interstate disputes before international courts, including:

 The European Court of Human Rights (ECHR) in a case initiated by the Republic of Georgia (Georgia v Russia II).
 The application is based on allegations of various human rights violations attributed by Georgia to Russia.
 The firm is acting as co-counsel for the Russian state together with officials from the Ministry of Justice and other state agencies.
-The case raises a number of precedent-setting issues of public international law concerning application of the ECHR to armed conflicts and outside a state’s territory (2010-present)
+The case raises a number of precedent-setting issues of public international law concerning application of the ECHR to armed conflicts and outside a state’s territory (2010-2021)

 The International Court of Justice (ICJ) in proceedings brought by Ukraine under two international treaties: the Terrorism Financing Convention and the Racial Discrimination Convention.
 Ukraine claims that terrorist attacks have been committed in south-eastern Ukraine since 2014, and that Russia directly and indirectly provides funds to support such terrorist activities.
-It further claims that Russia discriminates against national minorities residing in Crimea (2017-present)
+It further claims that Russia discriminates against national minorities residing in Crimea (2017-2022)